light-ruby/light-services/README.md

 The context specifies the relationship between parent and child service objects.

-What context does:
+What the context does:
-1. It tells the parent service object to pass context arguments into a child service object
+1. Tells the parent service object to pass context arguments to a child service object.
-2. When the child service object fails, it tells the parent service object to fail too (customizable)
+1. Informs the parent service object to also fail when the child service object fails (this is customizable).

 ```ruby
 class User::Charge